michaeldmcqueen/resources.gmt.com-website/_staffing_resources/summer-staff/project-leader.md

 * Schedule service projects for up to 100 participants per week in the local community and divide participants into service crews
 * Identify and screen new service projects in the local community, if needed
 * Visit project sites daily to check in with partner organization contacts and encourage crews.
-This requires confidence in driving a vehicle each day to various work sites
+This requires confidence in driving a vehicle each day to various project sites
 * Take pictures of participants at project sites daily
 * Run media for morning and evening programs
 * Coordinates the morning lunch process and pickup